 Feel unwell – stay home, get a test

 If your staff feel unwell they should not come into work.
 Even if the symptoms are mild such as a headache, stuffed or runny nose, tiredness or weakness, aches and pains, sore throat, diarrhoea or nausea, they need to take a rapid home lateral flow test (LFT).
-If the result is positive they need to get a PCR test at one of our symptoms-only testing centres.

 If your staff do need to isolate after a positive test, remember support is available.

 Business owners are advised to implement regular cleaning protocols:

 - touch points (e.g. handles, baskets, debit card PIN pads) should be a particular area of focus for increased cleaning.

 - provide hand sanitisers (with a minimum alcohol content of 60+%) at entrances and exits.

 - maintain cleaning stations or hand sanitiser points at the front of your business for customers to clean hands, trolleys and baskets.

 - to help everyone maintain good hygiene, your premises should have sufficient handwashing facilities which should be kept clean.